MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/install-adaptive-card-previewer.md

 ---

-## Preview an Adaptive Card
+## Preview Adaptive Card

 You can use your existing Adaptive Card template file or you can download the [Adaptive Card sample](https://github.com/OfficeDev/acpreviewer/tree/main/card-samples).

-1. Open an existing Adaptive Card template file, or open an Adaptive Card template file from the downloaded sample in Visual Studio Code.
+1. Open an existing Adaptive Card template file or open an Adaptive Card template file from the downloaded sample in Visual Studio Code.
 1. In the upper-left side of Adaptive Card template pane, select **Preview Adaptive Card**.

     :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-sample-preview.png" alt-text="Screenshot shows the instant preview of Adaptive Card in the Visual Studio Code extension." lightbox="../../assets/images/previewer-adaptive-card/acp-sample-preview1.png":::